Missable Items and Events

 Diamond Armlet is not missable, but it is one of the most important accessories in the game.
 When equipped, it changes the contents of treasure chests throughout Ivalice, often replacing common items with rare or powerful equipment.

 Understanding how the Diamond Armlet works is essential for treasure hunting.
-Be aware that equipping it while opening the Zodiac Spear chest in the Necrohol of Nabudis will give you a Knot of Rust instead of the spear.
+In the original PS2 version, equipping it while opening the Zodiac Spear chest in the Necrohol of Nabudis would give you a Knot of Rust instead of the spear.
+In The Zodiac Age, the requirement is reversed: you must be wearing the Diamond Armlet for the Henne Mines chest to have a chance of containing the spear.

 Tips and Tricks